 Society for Visual Anthropology Review, vol.6, no.2.

-GUIDE TO THE GURUNGS with Indrabahadur Gurung (Ratna Pustak Bhandar,
+TO THE GURUNGS with Indrabahadur Gurung (Ratna Pustak Bhandar, Kathmandu)

-'The Potentials of Videodisc in Visual Anthropology; Some Examples',
+Potentials of Videodisc in Visual Anthropology; Some Examples', Commission

-THE CAMBRIDGE DATABASE SYSTEM (INTERACTIVE) USER MANUAL with
+CAMBRIDGE DATABASE SYSTEM (INTERACTIVE) USER MANUAL with Martin

-'Interview with Alan Macfarlane', by Vinay K. Srivastava in Indian
+with Alan Macfarlane', by Vinay K. Srivastava in Indian Anthropologist,

-'Some contributions of Sir Henry Maine to history and anthropology'
+contributions of Sir Henry Maine to history and anthropology' in The

-in The Victorian Achievement of Sir Henry Maine, ed.
-Alan Diamond
+Victorian Achievement of Sir Henry Maine, ed.
+Alan Diamond (Cambridge

 Research, no.2 (1991)

-'Ernest Gellner and the Escape to Modernity', in Power, Wealth and
+Gellner and the Escape to Modernity', in Power, Wealth and Belief:

-'The Potentials of Videodisc in Visual Anthropology: Some Examples',
+Potentials of Videodisc in Visual Anthropology: Some Examples', in P.Crawford

-in P.Crawford and D.Turton (eds.), Film as Ethnography (Manchester
+and D.Turton (eds.), Film as Ethnography (Manchester Univ.
+Press)

-CAMBRIDGE DATABASE SYSTEM INTERACTIVE (CDSi) MANUAL Trial Version
+DATABASE SYSTEM INTERACTIVE (CDSi) MANUAL Trial Version 1.61.
+In

-1.61.
-In collaboration with Sarah Green and Michael Bryant.
-(Rivers
+collaboration with Sarah Green and Michael Bryant.
+(Rivers Video Project).

-FILMS ON THE GURUNGS OF NEPAL: 21 films on various themes, including
+ON THE GURUNGS OF NEPAL: 21 films on various themes, including agriculture,

-Review of Claus-Dieter Brauns and L.G.
-Loffler, Lorenz G., 'Mru - Hill
+of Claus-Dieter Brauns and L.G.
+Loffler, Lorenz G., 'Mru - Hill People

 vol 16, no.1.

-Turkish edition of THE ORIGINS OF ENGLISH INDIVIDUALISM with
+edition of THE ORIGINS OF ENGLISH INDIVIDUALISM with a new preface.

-Bernard Pignede, THE GURUNGS: A HIMALAYAN POPULATION OF NEPAL
+Pignede, THE GURUNGS: A HIMALAYAN POPULATION OF NEPAL (Kathmandu),

-(Kathmandu), xliv + 523pp ; translated, edited and annotated, with Sarah
+xliv + 523pp ; translated, edited and annotated, with Sarah Harrison.

 Individualism', Radcliffe-Brown Memorial Lecture, British Academy